Overview of State Production Guidelines

-Missouri is generally going by state guidelines for businesses choosing to reopen during the pandemic, but the film office is referring productions to the Kansas City Film Office, which has put out its own PDF Guidelines to COVID-Safe Production.
+Missouri is generally going by state guidelines for productions choosing to film during the pandemic, but the film office is referring productions to the Kansas City Film Office, which has put out its own Guidelines to COVID-Safe Production.

 Highlights include establishing an Infection Prevention Compliance Supervisor Role on each production, taking temperatures on set, providing personal protective equipment and staggering meals.